GeorgeMpro/Spring-and-Angular-demo-Client-Side/README.md

 <p><b>Angular 2+</b>, <b>RxJS</b>, <b>NgRX</b>

 ### Client Side So far
-<p>The Client Side application has a functioning 'Coupons' sections which interacts with the Server Side, supports CRUD operations.<br> Next features to be added Error Handling, Company and Customer CRUD.</p>
+<p>The Client Side application has a functioning 'Coupons' section which interacts with the Server Side, supports CRUD operations.<br> Next features to be added Error Handling, Company and Customer CRUD.</p>

 ### Project Major Steps
 <ol>